michellab/BioSimSpaceTutorials/03_fep/README.md

 ![image-20210430144209198](./inputs/tut_imgs/submit_command.png)

 will start the whole FEP job submission.
 First, all systems will be prepared, then run and then analysed (see figure 3).
 When all jobs are finished (or when the first perturbation has finished), FEP predictions will be written to ```./outputs/SOMD/summary.csv``` (in case of SOMD engine).
 Logfiles for seeing process outputs can be found in ```./logs/```.
+Additionally, perturbations that were simulated successfully will have an *overlap matrix* figure saved to ```./logs/```; these can be checked to see if convergence was reached per simulation leg (see [Best Practices for Alchemical Free Energy Calculations](https://www.livecomsjournal.org/article/18378-best-practices-for-alchemical-free-energy-calculations-article-v1-0) ).

 For our final analysis, we will only need ```./outputs/SOMD/summary.csv```.
 Thus, we need to download this file back onto our local workstation.
 We can do this with SCP again, by running (from our workstation, i.e. not logged into the cluster):